dariosalvi78/Malisa/docs/README.md

 Simple web applications to collect data from sensors and Bluetooth standard devices.

 The website must be served on https (secure context).
+You can access the tool from: https://dariosalvi78.github.io/Malisa/

+For local testing it's a good idea to use something like [localias](https://github.com/peterldowns/localias) to be able to use https locally.

 ## App for mobile phones